 approximately 2-3 minutes until bright green and crisp-tender. - Toss asparagus and snow peas with sliced radishes and 2

 Tablespoons of the lemon dill oil.
-Sprinkle with hemp seeds and serve.
+Sprinkle with hemp seeds and serve with lemon wedges on the side if desired.

 Notes